kavishgr/tempomail/README.md

 # Usage

 By default, all emails are saved in **/tmp/1secmails/**.
-It only has one flag `--path` to specify a directory to store your emails:
+It only has only one flag `--path` to specify a directory to store your emails:

 ```
 Usage of tempomail:
   -path string
     	specify directory to store emails (default "/tmp/1secmails/")
 ```

+Press `CTRL+c` or `SIGTERM` to quit and delete all received emails.

 ## Does it need improvement ?